m-kirsanov/erlang_pokemon_db/README.md

 WEBHOOK for PokemonGoMap:
 -wh http://pokelocation.ru/webhookgate

-Please add webhooks to your pokemon maps, i need to test how all works.
-After testing i will publish requests to DB API.
+Please add webhooks to your PokemonGo-Map workers, this will help me with testing.
+I need some high-load test before releasing requests API.

 # Structure
 # Main server